CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 POST /api/v1/access/validate-and-link

 Purpose:
-- used when requesting user is not yet linked
+- used when requesting Telegram account is not yet linked
-- validates token
+- validates plaintext token against backend
-- links Telegram account
+- links Telegram account only if a free linked-account slot exists
-- auto-replaces oldest linked account if plan limit is full
+- denies linking when max linked accounts is already reached

 Request:
 ```json